 City of Urbana

-Planning and Public Works staff from the City Urbana are responsible for developing and implementing the Urbana Bicycle Master Plan, which was originally adopted in 2008.
+Planning and Public Works staff from the City of Urbana are responsible for developing and implementing the Urbana Bicycle Master Plan, which was originally adopted in 2008.
 This plan was updated in 2016 and so that plan has been considered through the work executed in this plan.
 Urbana’s Bicycle and Pedestrian Advisory Commission was established in 2006 with the primary purpose of advising the City Council on how to make bicycling and walking more viable modes of transportation in Urbana.

 City of Champaign

-Champaign created a comprehensive plan for its city called the Champaign Tomorrow Comprehensive Plan which was published in 2021.
+City of Champaign created a comprehensive plan for its city called the Champaign Tomorrow Comprehensive Plan which was published in 2021.
 Under its goal of becoming a Sustainable City, it reads that one of its measures of success will include that they “support the construction of bicycle and pedestrian infrastructure through the Complete Street policy and biennial Capital Improvement Plan funding.”

 Village of Savoy: